 Our students will find caring professors who will help them learn and apply their knowledge in laboratories.
 Students will thrive in small classes, internships, and corporate project opportunities.
 WSU Tri-Cities is committed to providing experience-enhanced programs that educate students in and out of the classroom, prepare them for leadership roles, and foster success.

-The WSU Tri-Cities engineering programs are accredited by the Engineering Accreditation Commission of ABET, www.abet.org and the computer science programs are accredited by the Computing Accreditation Commission of ABET, www.abet.org.
+The SEAS engineering programs are accredited by the Engineering Accreditation Commission of ABET, www.abet.org and the computer science programs are accredited by the Computing Accreditation Commission of ABET, www.abet.org.
 These are the acknowledged accreditation commissions in the United States.